sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 06-01-2025

+- https://blog.practicalengineering.management/the-changing-engineering-landscape-and-how-to-stay-ahead-of-it-1bcdf9d63f6a The Changing Engineering Landscape and How to Stay Ahead of It

 # 05-01-2025

 - https://zohaib.me/using-llms-and-cursor-for-finishing-projects-productivity/ Using LLMs and Cursor to become a finisher